rei/rei-cedar-docs/docs/components/skeleton/README.md

   <CdrSkeletonBone type="square" />
 </CdrSkeleton>
 ```
-### Motion (shimmer effect)
+### Motion

-Skeletons use motion to convey the UI is still loading and the page is not frozen.
+Skeletons use motion in a left to right gradient to convey the UI is still loading and the page is not frozen.
 This effect can be disabled.

 ```html
 <CdrSkeleton>